 kuniga.me > Docs > Operating Systems Cheat Sheet

-For Linux specifics, see the Linux Cheat Sheet.
+For sys-admin kind of notes on Linux, see the Linux Cheat Sheet.

 Signals that tell the CPU to pause and execute some function, the interrupt handler.
 Examples: key press, network packet arrival, system calls and exceptions.